EVerest/everest-core/README.md

 make test
 ```

+## Certificate Structure

+We allow any certificate structure with the following recommendations:

+- Root CA certificate directories/bundles should not overlap leaf certificates
+- It is not recommended to store any SUBCAs in the root certificate bundle (if using files)

+**Important:** when requesting leaf certificates with [get_key_pair](https://github.com/EVerest/libevse-security/blob/5cd5f8284229ffd28ae1dfed2137ef194c39e732/lib/evse_security/evse_security.cpp#L820) care should be taken if you require the full certificate chain.

+If a full chain is **Leaf->SubCA2->SubCA1->Root**, it is recommended to have the root certificate in a single file, **V2G_ROOT_CA.pem** for example.
+The **Leaf->SubCA2->SubCA1** should be placed in a file e.g. **SECC_CERT_CHAIN.pem**.

 ## Certificate Signing Request

 There are two configuration options that will add a DNS name and IP address to the